Skip to main content

 CHARTS WITH CHANGING STITCH COUNTS

 For some projects, the number of stitches will change over the height of a chart.
 This happens when there are increases or decreases within the rounds that the chart is worked over.
-Some places you may see this would be sweater yokes, tops of mittens, crown decreases on a hat, etc. where the rows get shorter or longer within a single chart.
+Some places where you might see this would be sweater yokes, tops of mittens, crown decreases on a hat, etc. where the rows get shorter or longer within a single chart.

 When this happens, the chart will not be a rectangle, but will instead have 'missing' squares.
 These blank spaces represent the stitches that don't exist on that round, but do exist on the round above or below.
-For example: if I increase 2 stitches on round 10, then round 11 will have two extra squares of chart.
+For example: if I increase 2 stitches on round 10, then round 11 will have two more squares of chart.

 Ready to dive into colorwork knitting?
 Start with our Basic Doodle projects, which are great for beginners as the charts are simple and don't require you to catch any floats.